nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-The search criteria is invalid or empty keywords.
+The input format is invalid.
     * 1b1.
 FlashBack shows an error message.

+      Use case ends.

+* 1c.
+The keywords are empty.
+    * 1c1.
+FlashBack shows an error message.

-      Use case ends
+      Use case ends.

 **Use case: UC06 - List all flash cards**